 University Hospitals Dorset online resources

 The Child Development Centre section on the University Hospitals Dorset website has resources, information, advice and support booklets on a range of topics.
+It includes an autism advice and support pack, which is intended as an introduction if your child has recently been diagnosed as autistic, plus additional resources including a guide to neurodevelopmental assessments and a directory of useful information.

 Autism Central